Bi vs. Semi (weekly/monthly/annually)

 2. occurring every two years (biennial)

-That’s why I recommend using the actual time frames to avoid confusion.
+That’s why we recommend using the actual time frames to avoid confusion.
 For example:

 Teresa visits her parents in Manila twice each year.